-The new species and change in categories have been included in this 2009-2010 Operational Plan.
-The species are generally collated by category, but individual species or projects with a considerable investment are listed separately to provide greater transparency of spending.
+The species in the Operational Plan are generally collated by category, but individual species or projects with a considerable investment are listed separately to provide greater transparency of spending.

-3. Pest Animals
+2. Pest Animals

-3.1 Performance targets and measures
+2.1 Performance targets and measures

-3.1.1 Surveillance species
+2.1.1 Surveillance species

-Aim: To prevent the establishment or minimise the impact, and prevent the further spread, of animal surveillance species in the region at a cost of \$44,800
+Aim: To prevent the establishment or minimise the impact, and prevent the further spread, of animal surveillance species in the region at a cost of \$30,870

-Objective Me Means of Achievement 1.
-To monitor for the presence of surveillance species within the Wellington region. • Provide information and publicity to enhance public awareness of the Surveillance species.
-2. To monitor and manage those surveillance species already present in the Wellington region. • Record and report any incidences of the Surveillance species in the region. • Investigate the feasibility of eradication if a Surveillance species is detected within the region.
+Objective Means of Achievement 1.
+Monitor for the presence of Surveillance species within the Wellington region. • Provide information and publicity to enhance public awareness of the Surveillance species.
+2. Monitor and manage those Surveillance species already present in the Wellington region. • Record and report any incidences of the Surveillance species in the region. • Investigate the feasibility of eradication if a Surveillance species is detected within the region.

-3.1.2 Total Control species - rooks
+2.1.2 Total Control species - rooks

-Aim: Total control of rooks in the Wellington region at a cost of \$72,800
+Aim: Total control of rooks in the Wellington region at a cost of \$68,610

-Ob Objective Means of Achievement 1.
-To manage rooks to levels that protect economic values in the region. • Undertake direct control by service delivery where rooks are known to exist.
-2. Total Control of rooks within 25 years in the Wellington region. • Survey rook populations annually in areas where they are known to exist, and where new infestations are reported. • Support appropriate research initiatives, including biological control should it become available. • Ensure compliance with the strategy rules in order to achieve the strategy objectives. • Encourage Horizons Regional Council to actively pursue management of rooks within their region, that complements Greater Wellington's Total Control programme. • Annually inspect pet shops and rook keepers to prevent sale and/or breeding of rooks.
+Objective Means of Achievement 1.
+Manage rooks to levels that protect economic values in the region. • Undertake direct control by service delivery where rooks are known to exist.
+2. Achieve total control of rooks within 25 years in the Wellington region. • Survey rook populations annually in areas where they are known to exist, and where new infestations are reported. • Support appropriate research initiatives, including biological control should it become available. • Ensure compliance with the strategy rules in order to achieve the strategy objectives. • Encourage Horizons and Hawke's Bay Regional Councils to actively pursue management of rooks within their regions that complements the GW Total Control programme. • Annually inspect pet shops and rook keepers to prevent sale and/or breeding of rooks.

-3.1.3 Suppression species - rabbits
+2.1.3 Suppression species - rabbits

-Aim: To minimise the adverse impacts of feral rabbits at a cost of \$114,240
+Aim: To minimise the adverse impacts of feral rabbits at a cost of \$109,780

-Ob Objective ans of Achievement 1.
+Objective Means of Achievement 1.
 Ensure that no area in the region exceeds Level 5 on the Modified McLean Scale at any one time.
-Refer to Appendix 2 for the Modified McLean Scale of rabbit infestation. • Undertake direct control by service delivery to control rabbits on riverbeds, esplanades or similar public commons to ensure that rabbits do not exceed Level 5 of the Modified McLean Scale. • Ensure compliance with the strategy rules in order to achieve the strategy's objectives. • Survey land in high to extreme rabbit prone areas to determine the extent of rabbit infestation. • Make occupiers aware of their responsibilities for rabbit control. • Provide information and publicity to enhance public awareness of the threat rabbits pose to the region. • Release biological control agents for the control of feral rabbits when appropriate. • Support research initiatives including biological control. • Annually inspect pet shops to prevent the sale of feral rabbits.
+Refer to Appendix 1 for the Modified McLean Scale of rabbit infestation.
+Undertake direct control by service delivery to co rabbits on riverbeds, esplanades or similar public commons to ensure that rabbits do not exceed L of the Modified McLean Scale.
+Undertake direct control by service delivery to control rabbits on riverbeds, esplanades or similar public commons to ensure that rabbits do not exceed Level 5 of the Modified McLean Scale. • Ensure compliance with the strategy rules in order to achieve the strategy's objectives. • Survey land in high to extreme rabbit prone areas to determine the extent of rabbit infestation. • Make occupiers aware of their responsibilities for rabbit control. • Provide information and publicity to enhance public awareness of the threat rabbits pose to the region. • Release biological control agents for the control of feral rabbits when appropriate. • Support research initiatives including biological control. • Annually inspect pet shops to prevent the sale of feral rabbits.

-3.1.4 Site-Led species - human health - magpies
+2.1.4 Site-Led species - human health - magpies

-Aim: To manage magpies to minimise adverse human health and environmental impacts in the Wellington region at a cost of \$44,800
+Aim: To manage magpies to minimise adverse human health and environmental impacts in the Wellington region at a cost of \$42,880